A constructive elementary method for local resolution of singularities

-Note that if $f(x)$ started out having nondegenerate principal part, then one could jump directly to performing the constructions of section 3 on $f(x)$, and the blown up $f \circ \gamma_k(x)$ will have the above properties.
+Note that if $f(x)$ started out having nondegenerate principal part, then one could jump directly to performing the constructions of sections 2 and 3 on $f(x)$, and the blown up $f \circ \gamma_k(x)$ will have the above properties.
 So after doing a single quasitranslation the zero set of $f \circ \gamma_k(x)$ will be resolved.

 {\bf Example 2.} Suppose we are in two dimensions, and $f(x,y)$ satisfies $(4.1a)-(4.1b)$, so that $f(x,y)$ has a zero of order $m$ at the origin and has nonvanishing $m$th $y$ derivative.
 After a quasitranslation in the $y$ variable $f(x,y)$ gets into the form $(4.4)$.
 We do not have to do a resolution of singularities in $n-1$ dimensions to get in the form $(4.5)$; in two dimensions any $F(x,y)$ satisfying $(4.4)$ is already in the form $(4.5)$.